pbv-public/firestore-orm/README.md

 ### Warning: Race Conditions
 Race conditions are still possible!
 If your context doesn't use a transaction, individual reads may not be consistent with one another.
-A transaction is used if your context is not read only or if using consistentReads (the default).
+A transaction is used if your context is not read only or if using consistent reads (the default).
 Consider a ski resort which records some stats about skiers and lifts:
 ```javascript
 class SkierStats extends db.Model {